 My Essential Alaska Travel Resources :

-There are a lot of travel companies out there, but some are better than others.
-These are my favorite websites and resources to help plan an incredible trip to the 49th State.
-For flights, I recommend using WayAway or Hopper to compare the cheapest dates to travel to Alaska.
+There are plenty of travel companies out there, but these are my favorite websites and resources for planning an unforgettable trip to Alaska.
+This post may contain affiliate links, which means I may earn a small commission at no extra cost to you.
+For flights, I recommend using Hopper to compare the cheapest dates to travel to Alaska.
 Car rentals, arguably the best way to see Alaska, are best through Discover Cars!
-I always use AGODA for hotels.
-They have an easy-to-use platform where you can compare the best rates.
-To keep cell phone service if you're traveling internationally, I always use Airalo’s easy to purchase eSIM’s (no installation required).
-For fun things to do, I recommend Viator to find the best tours in the area, otherwise Klook also does the trick.
+I always use Expedia's easy-to-use platform to compare the best rates.
+To keep cell service if you're traveling internationally, I use Airalo’s easy to purchase eSIM’s (no installation required), and NordVPN to stay safe while connecting to different wifi.
+For fun things to do, I recommend Viator or Get Your Guide to find the best tours in the area.
 Just in case, Safetywing is the insurance I always use for travel insurance.
 Lastly, my Alaska packing list for your travels to the Last Frontier.
 Getting to Arctic Man & Parking

 Arctic Man is located around the 197/198 mile markers of the Richardson Highway.
 When you drive from Fairbanks it'll be on your left, and if you're coming from Anchorage it'll be on your right.
 If this is your first time visiting the event, it's worth knowing that in this area you'll find a dirt road that leads you back a few miles to the actual event area.
 Currently, parking on event premises for the weekend costs $225 for the weekend and includes one plowed out spot near a snowbank in case you bring any snowmachines with you (most people here bring a few along with their RVs).
 After paying to reserve your spot, you'll get an email a few weeks before the event in case you want to pre-order firewood or rent a porter-potty for the weekend.